ryanmokeefe/scribble-exercise/readme.md

 We will start off with two models: `Posts` and `Comments`, and eventually add in `Users` with secure password authentication.

-## MVC

-- Create a new Rails app and port WDInstagram.
-Also create user stories for the Blog.

 ## Models + Migrations

 - Create ERD for Posts and Comments